-Master’s International has equipped Peace Corps Volunteers with the education and skills to serve successfully and, in turn, has helped students earn an advanced degree.
+Master’s International equipped Peace Corps Volunteers with the education and skills to serve successfully and, in turn, helped students earn an advanced degree.

 Impact of program closure

-The Peace Corps holds immense respect for partner Master’s International universities and the coordinators and students of their programs.
+The Peace Corps holds immense respect for the universities, coordinators, and students that housed and participated in Master’s International partner programs.
 The following provides information about what the closure of Master's International means for each:

 Current Master’s International students and university partners

-Any student classified as a Master's International participant by a partnering university graduate program on or before September 30, 2016, will still be able to apply to serve in the Peace Corps as a Master's International student.
+Any student classified as a Master's International participant by a partnering university graduate program in or before September, 2016, will still be able to apply to serve in the Peace Corps as a Master's International student.

 Tip: Acceptance into the Peace Corps is not guaranteed.
-Increase your competitiveness by applying to volunteer positions that align with your education and experience.
+Even Master’s International students should increase their competitiveness by applying to volunteer positions that align with their education and experience.